Harvey Dahl

-Harvey J. Dahl (born June 24, 1981) is a former American football guard who played in the National Football League (NFL) for the San Francisco 49ers, Atlanta Falcons and St. Louis Rams.
-He was signed by the Dallas Cowboys as an undrafted free agent in 2005.
-He played college football at Nevada-Reno.
+Harvey J. Dahl (born June 24, 1981) is an American former professional football player who was a guard in the National Football League (NFL) for the San Francisco 49ers, Atlanta Falcons and St. Louis Rams.
+He played college football for the Nevada Wolf Pack and was signed by the Dallas Cowboys as an undrafted free agent in 2005.

-Early years
+Early life

 Dahl attended Churchill County High School.
 As a senior, he received All-league, All-Northern Nevada and All-state honors.
 His #59 number was retired by Churchill County in January 2009.

 In wrestling, he was a three-time zone champion and also won the state championship at 215 lbs. in 1999.

 College career

 Dahl accepted a football scholarship from the University of Nevada.
 As a true freshman, he started the last four games at offensive tackle and contributed to running back Chance Kretschmer becoming the nation's leading rusher with 1,732 yards.

 As a junior, he contributed to an offensive line that only allowed 17 sacks and to Kretschmer rushing for 1,162 yards, including five 100-yard rushing games.

 As a senior, he was named to the Outland Trophy and Lombardi Award watch lists in July, prior to the start of the 2004 season.
 He also played in the 2005 East-West Shrine Game.

 In 2016, he was inducted into the Nevada Athletics Hall of Fame.